 The project, which involved 26 partners, aimed to explore how satellite systems can help to reduce the digital divide in Europe, to get to define the guidelines for best using and disseminating the broadband and related technologies required.
-The activities were divided into three phases: after a first analysis of the experiences of European regions that had already used a satellite system, it would share information about technological opportunities and the regulatory requirements of the European Digital Agenda 2013.
+The activities were divided into three phases: after a first analysis of the

-Prime contractor: CSI-Piemonte Period of activity: 2012 - 2014

-IREA project manager: Mario Angelo Gomarasca
+Funding body: European Union, Seventh Framework Programme Prime contractor: CSI-Piemonte Period of activity: 2012 - 2014 IREA project manager: Mario Angelo Gomarasca Funds to IREA: € 16.000 with conventional electrical sensors.